presnick/ProgramsInformationPeople/_sources/OptionalAndKeywordParameters/ExtraExercises.rst

    myTests().main()

-3. Write a function, ``test``, that takes in three parameters: a required integer, an optional boolean whose default value is True, and an optional dictionary whose default value is {2:3, 4:5, 6:8}.
+3. Write a function, ``test``, that takes in three parameters: a required integer, an optional boolean whose default value is ``True``, and an optional dictionary whose default value is ``{2:3, 4:5, 6:8}``.
 If the boolean parameter is True, the function should test to see if the integer is a key in the dictionary.
 The value of that key should then be returned.
 If the boolean parameter is False, return the boolean value "False".
 If the boolean parameter is False, the function should return "None".

 .. activecode:: ee_Opt_Params_03
    :tags: OptionalAndKeywordParameters/OptionalParameters.rst